spgtcat/siem-homelab/README.md

 I turned the laptop into a server with Proxmox and ran three machines on it: the SIEM, a victim (Debian), and an attacker (Kali Linux).

-I didn't just want to install a tool, i also wanted to see the full picture.
-Like how an attack creates events, how those events travel to the SIEM, how the SIEM turns them into alerts, and how you read those alerts.

 > **Note:** For this project i was using my real name, in this documentation my name is intentionally not disclosed for operational security reasons.